Weighted $L^p\to L^q$-boundedness of commutators and paraproducts in the Bloom setting: Introduction

 Fix $1<q<p<\infty$ and $\frac1r: = \frac1q-\frac1p$.
 In the unweighted case, the sufficiency of the condition $b \in L^r$ for the boundedness of $[b,T]$ is very simple.
 Indeed, this is a direct consequence of the boundedness of $T$ on $L^p$ and $L^q$ and H\"older's inequality:

 The surprising fact from \cite{hytonen2021} is that $b \in \dot{L}^r$ is actually also necessary for the boundedness of $[b,T]$ from $L^p$ to $L^q$, proving that, after factoring out constants, there is no mutual cancellation between the two terms of the commutator.
-This is in stark contrast with the case $p=q$ and thus $r=\infty$, in which case the two individual terms are only bounded if $b \in L^\infty$ but combined one can allow $b \in \BMO$ by the seminal result of Coifman, Rochberg and Weis \cite{coifman1976}.
+This is in stark contrast with the case $p=q$ and thus $r=\infty$, in which case the two individual terms are only bounded if $b \in L^\infty$ but combined one can allow $b \in \BMO$ by the seminal result of Coifman, Rochberg and Weiss \cite{coifman1976}.

-In the weighted setting it is well known that a Calder\'on--Zygmund operator $T$ is bounded on $L^p(\mu)$ for $\mu\in A_p$.
-Translating above observations to the Bloom setting, one may therefore conjecture that the boundedness of $[b,T]$ from $L^p(\mu)$ to $L^q(\lambda)$ for $\mu \in A_p$ and $\lambda \in A_q$ can be characterized by the boundedness of the multiplication map $f \mapsto bf$, modulo constants.
+In the weighted setting, it is well known that a Calder\'on--Zygmund operator $T$ is bounded on $L^p(\mu)$ for $\mu\in A_p$.
+Translating the observations above to the Bloom setting, one may therefore conjecture that the boundedness of $[b,T]$ from $L^p(\mu)$ to $L^q(\lambda)$ for $\mu \in A_p$ and $\lambda \in A_q$ can be characterized by the boundedness of the multiplication map $f \mapsto bf$, modulo constants.
 By H\"older's inequality, one easily checks that

 which would suggest the right-hand side, modulo constants, as the canonical condition on $b$ for the boundedness of $[b,T]$ from $L^p(\mu)$ to $L^q(\lambda)$.
 However, although this condition is clearly sufficient for the boundedness of $[b,T]$, it turns out to be non-necessary, as we shall prove in Section \ref{sec:nonneccessary}.
 Thus, in the Bloom setting, $[b,T]$ can be bounded from $L^p(\mu)$ to $L^q(\lambda)$ for more $b \in L^1_{\loc}$ than those $b$ for which the individual terms of the commutator are bounded, i.e. cancellation plays a role in the Bloom setting.
+To characterize boundedness of $[b,T]$ from $L^p(\mu)$ to $L^q(\lambda)$ we therefore have to introduce a new, cancellative condition on $b$.

 To state our condition on $b$, let us introduce a weighted sharp maximal function.
-For $f \in L^1_{\loc}$ and a weight $w$, we define
+For $b \in L^1_{\loc}$ and a weight $\nu$, we define